Custom Search

 2006 will see another, totally predictable succession of powerful hurricanes.
 There is no connection between the number or intensity of hurricanes and the so-called "global warming" theory.

-A major earthquake causing extensive damage and loss of life is overdue in California.
+a major earthquake causing extensive damage and loss of life is overdue in California.